nucypher/zerodb/docs/source/index.rst

 `Python <https://www.python.org/>`_.

 In ZeroDB, the client is responsible for the database logic.
-Data encryption, decryption and compression happens on client side.
-Therefore, the server never has any knowledge about the data or its structure/ordering.
+Data encryption, decryption and compression also happens client side.
+Therefore, the server never has any knowledge about the data, including its structure and ordering.

 Clients also have an adjustable cache which stores the most used parts of data structures and greatly speeds up queries even when its size is small (e.g. 1